linux-cultist/venv-selector.nvim/README.md

 This can be used to print out the virtual environment in a status bar, or make the plugin work with other plugins that want this information.

-## ☄ Getting started

-Once the plugin has been installed, the `:VenvSelect` command is available.

-This plugin will look for python virtual environments located close to your code.

-It will start looking in the same directory as your currently opened file.
-Usually the venv is located in a parent directory.
-By default it will go up 2 levels in the directory tree (relative to your currently open file), and then go back down into all the directories under that directory.
-Finally it will give you a list of found virtual environments so you can pick one to activate.

-There is also the `:VenvSelectCurrent` command to get a message saying which venv is active.

 ## 🤖 Automate